Cricelio23/The-Role-of-SARS-CoV-2-Testing-on-Hospitalizations-in-California/README.md

 ## Codes
 With file Create_Data.py the databases to be analyzed in each wave are created, to have the data on a weekly level.
+The file Fitting_Linear_Mixed_Effects_Models.R contains the code that reads the data created with Create_Data.py and fits the linear mixed effects model using the lme4 library.

 ## References
 [1] Californial Department of Public Health.
 Covid-19 time-series metrics by county andstate - datasets - california health and human services open data portal. https://data.chhs.ca.gov/dataset/covid-19-time-series-metrics-by-county-and-state.
 (Accessed on 09/16/2021).